AI & Local News Challenge

-To get to know your team and project better, we require answers to the following questions.
-Please answer thoughtfully, clearly and concisely.
+To get to know your team and project, we require answers to the following questions.
+Please answer clearly and concisely.
 We’ve included suggested paragraph counts for each question.
-There’s a 2,000-letter maximum limit for each question.
+There’s a 2,000-letter maximum limit for each response.

 - Describe your project concept.
 What application of artificial intelligence is your team interested in creating to benefit news organizations, journalists and/or news audiences?
 (2-3 paragraphs)